jazreelng2000/MyStudyRoom/README.md

 # MyStudyRoom
 This is an IoT application that is used for constructing a conducive environment for studying and it is mainly targeted on students who study at home.
 The application is divided into 4 parts, which are temperature and humidity program, light program, laptop viewing distance program, and scheduling program.

+Check out the Wiki tab for our documentation on its set-up.
+We also have a video demonstration and walkthrough [here.](https://www.youtube.com/watch?v=3Ot7J2-nlC8)

 ## Program Features
 * **Temperature and Humidity Program**